mekomsolutions/openmrs-module-commonreports/readme/repartitionVisite.md

-## Visits Report
+## Repartition des visites MSPP Report
-This report searches through patient visits, determining whether fall in the 'New' or 'Follow-up' category.
-It is a MSPP Report requested by the Haitian MoH to any clinic in Haiti.
+This is a MSPP Report requested by the Haitian MoH to any clinic in Haiti.This report queries for patients that have specific forms filled during visits such as `Bahmni^Planification familiale` for `Family Planning` and `Bahmni^Consultation prénatale` for `Antenatal Care`

 **Setup**